fadilafidina/fadilafidina/README.md

 👀  I’m interested in anything software engineering, playing around with code, backend development, software architecture and leadership within tech teams.

 🌱  I currently work as a full stack software engineer.
-Technologies I use include C#, JavaScript, TypeScript, React + Redux, GraphQL, SQL and ElasticSearch.
+Technologies I use include C#, JavaScript, TypeScript, React + Redux, GraphQL, SQL, ElasticSearch and a _lot_ of AWS tools.

 🍞  I love to bake!
 [Here are some of the things I've baked](https://www.instagram.com/matchadou/).